 We weaved in and out of luxuriant banana groves peppered with the odd coffee plant, Royal Poinciana tree (also known as the flamboyant tree due to its flamboyant display of brilliant, flame-red flowers) and yucca.
 The latter, Ludovic said, holds spiritual significance for the Chagga people, who also use its leaves for weaving, healing purposes or as a symbolic means of settling disputes (much like the offering an olive branch).
 A smattering of pretty, petite houses peered out from behind manicured gardens, a surprise against the surrounding untamed greenery.

 Rounding a corner we crossed a clearing, where a trio of young children was playing a game of Ring Around the Rosie.
 There were shy giggles when they spotted us, but they let their guard down as soon as they saw our cameras, insisting on playing with the dials and scrolling through the pictures we’d taken.
 A few steps away was a local primary school where recess had begun, and where boisterous boys and girls in cobalt blue uniforms laughed and chatted excitedly.
-Happily posing for a few snaps, they jostled for our attention, but stern words from the head teacher sent them running and they disappeared in an instant.
+Happily posing for a few snaps, they jostled for our attention, but stern words from the headteacher sent them running and they disappeared in an instant.

 Leaving the kids behind, we set off in search of a local banana beer brewer.
-Bananas are big business in Tanzania – in fact, the succulent yellow fruit is the staple food of the local Chagga people and the twice-weekly Marangu market is the country’s largest for the sale of the regional specialty.
+Bananas are big businesses in Tanzania – in fact, the succulent yellow fruit is the staple food of the local Chagga people and the twice-weekly Marangu market is the country’s largest for the sale of the regional specialty.
 Banana buyers come from all over the country, with local women clad in brightly patterned kangas (cotton wraps) peddling their finest, freshest produce.

 - The twice-weekly Marangu market.
 (Richelle Harrison Plesse)

 We found the “brewery” – a small wooden hut set among a banana plantation – deeper in the Marangu jungle.
 An elderly, heavy-set woman pruned the banana trees, while an enormous cauldron filled with the fruity tipple bubbled over a nearby open fire.
 Known locally as mbege, the concoction of millet and bananas is the traditional brew of the Chagga people.
-With most of the work done by hand without any help from modern technology, its production is a lengthy and labour-intensive process.
-The result is a sweet, slightly sour boozy beverage, one that’s knocked back at several Chagga festivities, including weddings, births, rites of passage and even wakes.
+With most of the work done by hand without any help from modern technology, its production is a lengthy and labor-intensive process.
+The result is a sweet, slightly sour boozy beverage, one that’s knocked back at several Chagga festivities, including weddings, births, rites of passage, and even wakes.
 Later in the day, we came across a group of locals gathered at an open-air bar to pay tribute to a deceased loved one, swigging from small buckets to drown their sorrows after the funeral.

 While the beloved banana beer is an ever-present feature of contemporary Chagga culture, the open-air Chagga Live Museum offers a glimpse into the tribe’s traditional way of life.
 The museum’s vast underground cave – a hideout during ancient tribal wars – is a must-see.
 Entire Chagga families – up to 60 at any one time – would seek refuge in this elaborate system of narrow tunnels during the Maasai raids, bringing livestock along with them.
 For centuries, the rival tribe would steal cattle and take Chagga women and children as slaves, a practice that reached its height in the 19th Century and continued until the mid-20th Century.
 When we climbed down a rickety ladder into the dark chamber, the smell of damp was overwhelming.